The Dunwells

-The Dunwells are an English rock band, formed in Leeds in 2009.
+The Dunwells are an English rock band, which formed in Leeds in 2009.
 The group consists of brothers Joseph Dunwell (vocals) and David Dunwell (guitar, vocals), along with friends Adam Taylor (drums, vocals) and Rob Clayton (bass, vocals).

 The band was signed by Playing In Traffic Records in 2011.
-Their debut album, "Blind Sighted Faith", produced by John Porter, was released in February 2012.
-In June 2012, Playing In Traffic struck a deal with Concord Music Group, and the band re-released "Blind Sighted Faith" through Concord in August 2012.
+Their debut album, Blind Sighted Faith, produced by John Porterr, was released in February 2012.
+In June 2012, Playing In Traffic struck a deal with Concord Music Group, and the band re-released Blind Sighted Faith through Concord in August 2012.

-The Dunwells released 'Show Me Emotion EP' in September 2014, produced by Stephen Harris.
+The Dunwells released Show Me Emotion EP in September 2014, produced by Stephen Harris.

-Recently, the band has released a new single entitled 'Lucky Ones'.
-It is the first single, and title track of, their upcoming EP, 'Lucky Ones'.
-The EP was released on 25 May via Concord Music Group.
-In July 2019 performed to a packed venue in Taunton Vivary Park with Tom Jones (singer).
+In early 2015, the band has released a single entitled "Lucky Ones".
+It is the first single, and title track of their EP Lucky Ones which was released on 25 May via Concord Music Group.
+In July 2019, they performed to a packed venue in Taunton Vivary Park with Tom Jones.